Psychologist & Coach Steve Savels

 I would leave my secure job and become self-employed, doing what I find truly meaningful: accompanying people on their journey of growth and self-development.

 I have been coaching and supporting people for almost 20 years.
 First from an HR-role, and as of 2010 as a self-employed psychologist, coach and mindfulness trainer.
-I have worked as an expat in Africa myself, and have been working with expats for years in my HR career, and in my coaching practice.
+I have worked as an expat in Africa myself, and have been working with expats for years in my HR career, and in my practice as a psychologist.

 I myself am very curious and passionate about how the human mind works.
 My own personal development, both on an intellectual and broader human level is very important to me.
 I’m constantly keeping myself up-to-date about the developments in my field (psychology, mindfulness, coaching, …).
 I also find inspiration in more philosophical literature, history, art and culture.